Bigaston/easy-bot/docs/index.md

 ### Server:
 - `%server:someone%` : Choose a random user in the server
-- `%server:someone[nobot]%` : Choose a random user in the server without bot
+- `%server:someone:nobot%` : Choose a random user in the server without bot

 ### Exemple :
 In the code